ayman/textr/README.md

   * *Numbers only:* `^[0-9]+$`
   * *Letters only:* `^[a-zA-Z]+$`

 Basically these are the options I put in place.
-Note that if its set to letters, other characters (like Chinese or Arabic) won't get picked up.
+Note that if it's set to letters, other characters (like Chinese or Arabic) won't get picked up.